XZWY/MSLDM/readme.md

 # Multi-Source Music Generation with Latent Diffusion
-This is the inference models of our paper MSLDM: Multi-Source Latent Diffusion for Music Generation.
+This is the inference models of our paper MSLDM: Multi-Source Latent Diffusion for Music Generation: https://arxiv.org/abs/2409.06190.
 Our demo site is shown here: https://xzwy.github.io/MSLDMDemo/.

 ## General Pipeline
 <p align="center">